IvanVigor/Deep-Q-Learning-Network-Unity-collector/README.md

 The model has been developed using PyTorch library.
 The Pytorch library is available over the main page: https://pytorch.org/

-Through the usage of Anaconda, you can download directly the pytorch and torchvision library with
+Through the usage of Anaconda, you can download directly the pytorch and torchvision library.

 ```bash
 conda install pytorch torchvision -c pytorch